 The treatment aim is to minimize both tumour and therapy-related morbidity.
 Usually, it encompasses different modalities[9,14].
 It generally involves surgical treatment with or without adjuvant radiotherapy, which is most commonly used in patients with subtotal resection of intradural ependymomas, local recurrence or CNS dissemination.
-Although the effect of adjuvant radiotherapy was significant in younger patients, the data supporting the use of radiation therapy for extradural ependymomas are lacking and there was no substantial role for chemotherapy in the tumour treatment, except in children in an effort to delay radiation.
+Although the effect of adjuvant radiotherapy is significant in younger patients, the data supporting the use of radiation therapy for extradural ependymomas are lacking, and there is no substantial role for chemotherapy in tumour treatment, except in children in an effort to delay radiation.
 The surgical methods include gross total removal, piecemeal total removal and subtotal removal.
 When possible, a complete resection is made, which is associated with decreased recurrence rates and improvement in performance score, especially in older patients[3,5,7,9,16].
 The grossly encapsulated tumours could be removed intact.
 Indeed, en block rather than piecemeal resection should be performed, since the latter has been associated with higher recurrence rates[17].
 However, when the lesion is large or unencapsulated or infiltrates and adheres to the nerve roots, the piecemeal total removal could be adopted[3,5].
-When the conus medullaris and cauda equina are involved with the tumour, the gross-total resection could be obtained in 43% to 59% of cases[17,18].
-Under electrophysiological monitoring, the subtotal removal of the tumour was performed in our case.
-There was no postoperative neurological deficit caused by piecemeal partial removal of this intra and extradural parts.
-As a result of subtotal tumour resection, the postoperative radiation therapy was necessary.
+When the conus medullaris and cauda equina are involved with the tumour, gross-total resection can be obtained in 43% to 59% of cases[17,18].
+Under electrophysiological monitoring, we performed subtotal removal of the tumour in this case.
+There was no postoperative neurological deficit caused by piecemeal partial removal of the intra- and extradural parts.
+As a result of subtotal tumour resection, postoperative radiation therapy was necessary.
 Although there was no evidence of a dose-response relationship between the amount of radiation and tumour progression, most authorities recommend radiation doses in the range of 40 Gy to 50 Gy[19].
 Our patient received 56 Gy in 28 fractions.
 At the follow-up, a good outcome was observed.

 The prognosis of ependymomas depends on many factors, such as tumour location, histology, stage of the disease and the extent of surgical resection.
 This is particularly important for myxopapillary tumours that occur in the lumbar spine[7].
 Despite the risk for local recurrence and CNS dissemination, the prognosis for intradural lumbosacral ependymomas is good, with a 10-year survival rate of 90%.
 On the other hand, the extradural location bears worse prognosis, which is better for dorsal sacral tumours than presacral tumours[3].
-In our case, a partial tumour resection was achieved and postoperative radiation therapy of spinal cord was effective.
-After eight months, a tumour regression was documented also on MRI.
-The patient had an uneventful clinical course so far and has been regularly followed up for over 18 mo after the surgery.
+In our case, a partial tumour resection was achieved and postoperative radiation therapy of the spinal cord was effective.
+After 8 mo, tumour regression was documented by MRI.
+The patient had an uneventful clinical course and has been regularly followed up for over 18 mo after the surgery.

-CONSLUSION
+CONCLUSION

 Many factors may influence the prognosis of myxopapillary ependymomas of the lumbar spine.
 Despite the risk of tumour recurrence and CNS dissemination, the prognosis of lumbosacral ependymomas is usually good.
-As the disease may present with signs and symptoms, similar to more trivial lesions, a high level of clinical suspicion is necessary.
+As the disease may present with signs and symptoms similar to more trivial lesions, a high level of clinical suspicion is necessary.

 ACKNOWLEDGEMENTS

-We thank Dr. Irena Strojnik for technical assistance in preparing the manuscript and Dr. Kristina Gornik Kramberger for providing the microphotography of the tumour.
+We thank Dr. Irena Strojnik for technical assistance in preparing the manuscript and Dr. Kristina Gornik Kramberger for providing microphotography of the tumour.

 REFERENCES